ammbra/developer/java-panama/environment.md

 ## Task 3: Add Java 20 support

-This workshop uses Java 20 which was released in September 2022.
-And although Cloud Shell supports Java, it doesn't come yet with Java 19 support.
-You will now install Java 19.
+This workshop uses Java 20 which was released in March 2023.
+And although Cloud Shell supports Java, it doesn't come yet with Java 20 support.
+You will now install Java 20.
 And don't worry, this is easy.

 In Cloud Shell, enter the following command.